zenzak-uk/zenzak.uk/src/lib/posts/spline.md

 Sometimes a client comes to us with a vague idea: *"We want something immersive for our new shoe launch."*

-In the old days, we might spend three days storyboarding.
+In the old days, we might have spend three days storyboarding.
 Now, we can spend one day in Spline and have a functional, playable 3D concept.

 This speed allows us to fail faster and iterate quicker.
 We can present three different interactive directions in the time it used to take to render one polished concept.
 In a fast-moving marketing environment, this agility is a massive competitive advantage for us and our clients.